alen-hh/side-search/README.md

 ### Usage

 1. Click the extension icon in your browser toolbar to open the side panel
+2. If you haven't configured your API key yet, click "Configure it now" to open settings
+3. In the Options page:
-2. Enter your Tavily API key (if not set via environment variable)
+   - Enter your Tavily API key (get one free at [tavily.com](https://tavily.com))
+   - Click "Save API Key"
+4. Return to the side panel
-3. Enter your search query (up to 1000 characters)
+5. Enter your search query (up to 1000 characters)
-4. Select a search topic:
+6. Select a search topic:
    - **General**: Broader, general-purpose searches
    - **News**: Real-time updates and current events
    - **Finance**: Financial news and market information
-5. Click "Search" to get AI-powered results
+7. Click "Search" to get AI-powered results
-6. View the AI-generated answer and browse top 10 search results
+8. View the AI-generated answer and browse top 10 search results
-7. Click "New Search" to perform another search
+9. Click "New Search" to perform another search

 ## Project Structure